Texas Assault and Battery Laws

 A conviction of second degree felony carries a penalty of two to twenty years in state prison and/or a fine of no more than $10,000.
 If the conviction is for first degree felony, the penalty imposed may be between 5 to 99 years in state prison and/or a fine of no more than $10,000.

-Note: State laws are constantly changing - please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing - please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.